Crisp air. Bright flavor. An echo of Marlborough in every sip.

 It’s no secret Marlborough is the world’s epicenter of Sauvignon Blanc production.
 Sure, it’s made all over the planet, but never has a grape variety so wholly embraced a specific terroir—and vice versa—as Sauvignon Blanc does on the northeastern edge of New Zealand’s South Island.
 A combination of rugged mountains, cooling sea breezes, brilliant sunshine and crystal blue inlets makes Marlborough unlike any other wine region on earth.

 Zesty citrus.
 Floral notes.
 Passion fruit, melon, fig and gooseberry.
 Echo Bay Sauvignon Blanc is bursting with flavor.
-Crafted entirely from Railyard Vineyard in the heart of Marlborough’s Golden Mile, this wine is an exuberant expression of its vines.
+Crafted primarily from Railyard Vineyard in the heart of Marlborough’s Golden Mile, this wine is an exuberant expression of its vines.